Agroecosystems

 Agroecosystems consist of three interacting subsystems: managed fields, surrounding natural habitats, and human settlements.
 They provide various ecosystem services, including food production, biodiversity preservation, and climate regulation, but can also negatively impact the environment if not managed sustainably.
 The integration of livestock in agroecosystems enhances productivity and environmental benefits through synergies like nutrient recycling.
 With increasing emphasis on sustainability, practices such as organic farming and conservation agriculture are being explored to reduce reliance on chemicals and improve long-term viability.
 Climate change poses challenges to agroecosystem management, necessitating the development of resilient practices to ensure food security and environmental health.

-The term ecosystem was first coined by a British ecologist, Sir Arthur George Tansley, to denote complex systems comprising both abiotic and biotic components.
+The term ecosystem was first introduced by a British ecologist, Sir Arthur George Tansley, to denote complex systems comprising both abiotic and biotic components.
 Agroecosystems, or agricultural systems, are specialized, human-managed ecosystems in which communities of plants and animals interact with their physical and chemical environments modified for the production of food, fuel, and fiber for human consumption and processing.
 Agroecosystems are more open than natural systems (forests).

 Agroecosystem dynamics can be studied using key properties such as productivity, sustainability, stability, equitability, and autonomy.
 These are also called system properties or emergent properties.
 The term productivity relates to the quantity of food, fuel, or fiber that an agroecosystem can produce for human use.
 The term stability refers to consistency of production, while sustainability refers to the maintenance of a specified level of production over the long term.
 Equitability refers to sharing agricultural production fairly, whereas autonomy refers to agroecosystem self-sufficiency.
 These properties can be used to compare the performance of agroecosystems in diverse landscapes and at varied spatial scales.

 However, assessing agroecosystem properties is more complicated as the properties themselves have multiple dimensions and meanings.
 The definitions also vary based on the scale at which the properties are analyzed.
-For example, the productivity of a shifting cultivation field may be high per unit area of land on the cultivated field itself, but the productivity may be low in terms of the total land area occupied by the entire shifting cultivation cycle including forest fallow.
+For example, the productivity of a shifting cultivation field may be high per unit area of land on the cultivated field itself, but the productivity may be low in terms of the total land area occupied by the entire shifting cultivation cycle, including forest fallow.

 Structure and Function